-Cudillero is situated in the Spanish region of Asturias, which was initially inhabited by Neanderthal man, before local Celtic tribes, known as the Astures, exerted their cultural influence over the region we today know as Asturias.
-They kept control of the area until the Romans invaded in 29 BC, led by the First Roman Emperor Augustus.
+Cudillero is situated in the Spanish region of Asturias, which Neanderthals initially inhabited before local Celtic tribes, known as the Astures, exerted their cultural influence over the region we know as Asturias.
+They controlled the area until the Romans invaded in 29 BC, led by the First Roman Emperor Augustus.

 However, although the Romans controlled much of the Spanish Peninsula, the forbidding terrain of Asturias presented a much more significant challenge, and the Roman cultural influence on this part of Spain was negligible.
 After the collapse of the Roman Empire in the 5th century, Asturias would remain out of reach for both the Visigoth tribes, who established a capital in Toledo in the 6th century AD, and subsequently the Moors from North Africa.

-Indeed, Asturias is very proud that it resisted invasion by the Moors – the reconquest of Spain is said to have begun in 718 when a Moorish force was defeated by Christians at Covadonga in the Picos de Europa.
-Subsequently, in 722, a de facto independent kingdom was established in Asturias, called the Regnum Asturoum.
+Indeed, Asturias is very proud that it resisted invasion by the Moors – the reconquest of Spain is said to have begun in 718 when Christians defeated a Moorish force at Covadonga in the Picos de Europa.
+Subsequently, in 722, a de-facto independent kingdom was established in Asturias called the Regnum Asturoum.

 Nonetheless, the history of Cudillero is extremely murky during this period.
-The first clues appeared in 905 when King Alfonso III is recorded as donating funds to churches in the region of where Cudillero is situated today.
-Then, in the 13th century, a certain Arias González Valdés Obona makes a reference in 1285 to: “a floor in the port of Cudillero, where they could sell bread, and a cottage with a sea view that no man can obstruct.”
+The first clues appeared in 905 when King Alfonso III was recorded donating funds to churches in the region where Cudillero is today.
+Then, in the 13th century, a certain Arias González Valdés Obona makes a reference in 1285 to: “a floor in the port of Cudillero, where they could sell bread and a cottage with a sea view that no man can obstruct.”

 The 18th century heralded a golden era for the people of Asturias; during the ‘Age of Enlightenment,’ Asturias was one of the great centers of learning and produced several notable thinkers and reformers during the period.

-Sadly, the tragic events of the Spanish Civil War would affect the lives of many of Cudillero’s citizens, and indeed the lives of everyone in Spain.
+Sadly, the tragic events of the Spanish Civil War would affect the lives of many of Cudillero’s citizens and everyone in Spain.
 The conflict between the military dictator Franco and the Republican government occurred between 1936 and 1939; both sides committed terrible atrocities, including the murder of 7000 priests, monks, and nuns.

 Franco declared himself the victor in 1939 and remained in power until he died in 1975.
 Franco kept Spain out of both World War Two, but under his dictatorship, personal freedom was severely restricted – divorce was made illegal, and church weddings were compulsory.

 After Franco’s death, Spain made a remarkably smooth transition to democracy, and Asturias was granted a much-deserved autonomous status in 1981.
-The village quickly recovered from the Franco years, and in 1984, the village completed the construction of a new port.
-Peace and prosperity were returning to this unique corner of northern Spain.
+The village quickly recovered from the Franco years, and in 1984, the town completed the construction of a new port.
+Finally, peace and prosperity returned to this unique corner of northern Spain.